siemens/linux-entra-sso/README.md

 This extension will only work on intune-enabled Linux devices.
 Please double check this by running the `intune-portal` application and check if your user is logged in (after clicking `sign-in`).
-Also, make sure to use either Firefox ESR, nightly or developer, as [standard Firefox does not allow installing unsigned plugins](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox#w_what-are-my-options-if-i-want-to-use-an-unsigned-add-on-advanced-users) since version 48.
+Also make sure to install the host components (see *Installation* below).

 ## Dependencies